How to Use XLOOKUP to Return Blank Instead of 0 -12 Methods

 Formula Breakdown

-XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14): This function looks for the value of cell F5 in our dataset, which is located in the range of cells B5:B14, and it will print the corresponding value in the range of cells D5:D14.
-As the value in Column D for the value of F5 is blank, the function will return us 0.
-Otherwise, it will provide us with that value.
+XLOOKUP(F5,$B$5:$B$14,$D$5:$D$14): looks for the value of cell F5 in your dataset, which is located in the range B5:B14, and inserts the corresponding value in the range D5:D14.
+As the value in Column D for the value of F5 is blank, the function will return 0.
+Otherwise, it will provide the value.

 XLOOKUP Return Blank Instead of 0

-• Then, double-click on the Fill Handle icon to copy the formula up to cell G6.
+• Double-click the Fill Handle to copy the formula to G6.

 XLOOKUP Return Blank Instead of 0

-• You will get the blank cell for the two values.
+Blank cells will be displayed for the two values.

 XLOOKUP Return Blank Instead of 0